 You will not be subject to decisions that will have a significant impact on you based solely on automated decision-making, unless we have a lawful basis for doing so and we have notified you.
 We do not currently envisage that any decisions will be taken about you using automated means, however we will notify you in writing if this position changes.

 Prism Group currently grows its business through recommendations and one-to-one interactions with personal contacts.
 Updates about what we do are routinely provided as part of our ongoing account management.
 We do not currently conduct direct marketing initiatives in the commonly understood sense, nor will we sell your data to third parties for their own marketing activities.
-If our approach to marketing changes in the future, we will update this Privacy Notice and obtain consents/provide opt-outs as required by law.
+If our approach to marketing changes in the future, we will update this Privacy Notice and obtain consents/provide opt-outs if and to the extent required by law.

 We will only use your personal data for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
-If you wish to get an explanation as to how the processing for the new purpose is compatible with the original purpose, please contact us via firstname.lastname@example.org.
+If you want an explanation as to how the processing for the new purpose is compatible with the original purpose, please contact us via firstname.lastname@example.org.

 5. DISCLOSURES OF YOUR PERSONAL DATA